Updated on Feb. 6, 2022: This piece has been updated to reflect recent statistics.

 In particular, Black people are more likely to be wrongly convicted of murder when the victim is white.
 Among Black people exonerated from murder convictions, approximately 31% were wrongly convicted of killing white people, though just 15% of homicides by Black people involved white victims, the National Registry of Exonerations reported.

 5. It takes longer to exonerate an innocent Black person.

-Innocent Black people spend an average of 13.8 years wrongly imprisoned before being exonerated — about 45% longer than innocent white people.
+Innocent Black people on death row spend an average of 13.8 years wrongly imprisoned before being exonerated — about 45% longer than innocent white people.
 This racial disparity in time spent wrongfully incarcerated holds true across different types of convictions.

 Black people tend to receive harsher sentences when accused of sexual assault, and have a harder time being exonerated from a wrongful conviction.
 On average, they spend 4.5 more years in prison than their white counterparts before being exonerated.

 Black people wrongly convicted of murder spend an average of three more years in prison than white people — four if they are on death row.
 Innocent Black people spend an average of 16 years on death row before they are exonerated.

 6. Police misconduct occurred in more than half of all wrongful murder conviction cases involving innocent Black people.